 Although the iPhone and iPad already come with a notepad, it can be very limited.
 If you attend a lot of meetings, listen to lectures, or always come up with a lot of ideas, you may need to upgrade to a new notepad with advanced tools.
 We combed through the App Store and found the best note-taking apps for the iPhone and iPad.
 These 10 apps will help make you feel organized and productive.

 With over 50 million users, Evernote is the supreme note-taking app.
 The app has everything you need, from being able to organize information from notebooks to sharing them with others. iPhone and iPad users can also record voice and audio notes, and sync all files.
+Evernote is sort of the gold stand of note-taking apps for iOS, so you can feel secure downloading this app.
+It also works within a number of other popular apps, which is a nice bonus.
 You can download Evernote from the App Store here.

 Simplenote makes it easy to write down notes and reminders with its user-friendly interface.
 If you want to be more organized, you can tag all your notes.
-Share them with others and receive notifications if anyone makes changes.
-Additional functions include setting up reminders and alarms.
+You can share them with others and receive notifications if anyone makes changes.
+Additional functions include setting up reminders and alarms, which is a nice touch.
+Simplenote really does simplify your life.
 You can download Simplenote from the App Store here.

 3. Sticky Notes – Reminders & Notes